vcprompt is a little C program that prints a short string, to be

 Currently, it has varying degrees of recognition for Mercurial, Git,

 Subversion, CVS, and Fossil working copies.

-vcprompt has no external dependencies: it does everything with the
+vcprompt has minimal dependencies: it does as much as it can with the

 standard C library and POSIX calls.
 It should work on any